BROADWAY TRAVEL TRADING AS INSPIRED LUXURY ESCAPES Terms and Conditions

 Please note that insurance premiums and amendments charges are not refundable in any circumstances.

-Important Note: Certain arrangements may not be amended after they have been confirmed and any alteration or cancellation could incur a cancellation charge of up to 100% of that part of the arrangements in addition to the charge above.
+Important Note: Certain arrangements (such as flights) may not be amended after they have been confirmed and any alteration or cancellation could incur a cancellation charge of up to 100% of that part of the arrangements in addition to the charge above.

 If the reason for your cancellation is covered under the terms of your insurance policy, you may be able to reclaim these charges.